pypa/packaging.python.org/source/guides/tool-recommendations.rst

 ===================

 :ref:`Pip` is the standard tool to install packages from :term:`PyPI <Python Package Index (PyPI)>`.
-It can install into the global environment or into virtual environments.
 You may want to read pip's recommendations for :doc:`secure installs <pip:topics/secure-installs>`.
 Pip is available by default in most Python installations through the standard library package :doc:`ensurepip <python:library/ensurepip>`.